-All prices are ex VAT.
+All prices are exclusive of VAT.
+Minimum hire is one week, with a minimum charge of £100.
+Discounts will be automatically calculated for hires longer than one week.
+Hires are available to UK customers only.
 Delivery and collection are extra: smaller items can be sent by post or courier; larger items can be delivered by courier.
-Hires are available to UK customers only.
-Minimum hire is one week.
 If you have any questions or special requirements feel free to email me.

 I want binaural sound for my project - but should i record in binaural or ambisonics?